M4um45/CircularCode/README.md

 Hello everyone,

 I'm excited to share the code I developed for my computational physics project, focusing on modeling the propagation of waves in a circular membrane.
 The entire project is implemented using centered finite difference methods.

+Note: In all codes, you have the possibility to animate the wave propagation.

 NormalModes Code:
-The code named NormalModes generates the normal modes of a circular membrane with fixed boundary conditions.
+The code-named NormalModes generates the normal modes of a circular membrane with fixed boundary conditions.
 This serves as a foundational piece for understanding the inherent behavior of the system.

 Fourier Code: